rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-10-03-this-isnt-a-goodbye-it-is-a-continuity.md

 They have been three very intense months, with a lot of new apprenticeship and knowledge, in which we met great people, grew in many aspects and dove into the fascinating world of programming.
 What started for us as curiosity a little over a year with the [“Codificadas”](https://es-la.facebook.com/Codificadas) girls, converted into reality at the moment in which we were selected to participate in this summer of code, and now that the experience ends, we’ve realized that it has become a big passion and we want to do this in our profession.

-A brief answer would be an infinity of things, but we believe that it is worth to expatiate for you so there can be a general idea of the effect that RGSoc has had and still has in our lives.
+A brief answer would be an infinity of things, but we believe that it is worth to expatiate for you so there can be a general idea of the effect that RGSoC has had and still has in our lives.

 ### TEAM